How to battle wage garnishment

 Everyone has periods in life when they battle with debt.
 To come out stronger the other side, it’s important to keep as many options open as possible.
 To do this, you should seek legal help and credit counselling at the earliest possible opportunity.

 As we’ve discussed, there are strategies you can employ to stop wage garnishment, but the later you leave to discuss your options, the more complex and expensive these strategies become.
-So, don’t delay the discussion you need.
+You may want to know if a garnishee order can be stopped and who can garnish your wages in Ontario.
+So, if you need wage garnishment help don’t delay the discussion you need.
 Contact us today in our Winnipeg office on 1.800.463.8371 or use our online contact form to request a free and confidential initial consultation.